qgustavor/vanilla-balance-text/README.md

 See the demo provided or [this online version for a working sample](https://qgustavor.github.io/vanilla-balance-text/demo/index.html).

 You can use a DOM element or a array-like object (like `document.querySelectorAll` or a jQuery object).
-If you need to re-balance elements you can simply call it again.
+If you need to re-balance elements you can simply call `balanceText` again.

 If you need restore some element to the previous state you can use: